tpiekarski/lkm-sandbox/README.md

 ```

 ## [Testing](#testing)
-To run all tests, including loading/unloading and proc test.
+To run all available tests, including basic loading/unloading and both additional tests for device and /proc.
 ```
 make test
 ```